Foreign relations of Artsakh: Abkhazia

-The Republic of Artsakh and the partially recognized Republic of Abkhazia recognize each other.
-Both states abolished visa requirements for their citizens and participate in the Community for Democracy and Rights of Nations.
+The Republic of Artsakh and the partially recognized Republic of Abkhazia recognized each other.
+Both states abolished visa requirements for their citizens and participated in the Community for Democracy and Rights of Nations.

 Australia

 In 2012, the Parliament of New South Wales called upon the Australian government to recognize Artsakh.
-Artsakh maintains a Representative Office in Sydney, Australia.
+Artsakh maintained a Representative Office in Sydney, Australia.

 Armenia

-Artsakh has very close relations with Armenia.
-It functions as a de facto part of Armenia.
+While Armenia never recognized Artsakh, they had very close relations.
+It functioned as a de facto part of Armenia.
 A representative office of Nagorno-Karabakh was established in Yerevan.

 Europe

-The Republic of Artsakh maintains three representative offices in Europe, including Berlin, Paris, and Moscow.
+The Republic of Artsakh maintained three representative offices in Europe, including Berlin, Paris, and Moscow.

 Artsakh gave a positive response to the Russian recognition of Donetsk and Luhansk, however this did not extend to their own issuance of recognition.

 Lebanon

-The Republic of Artsakh maintains a Representative office in Lebanon's capital, Beirut.
+The Republic of Artsakh maintained a Representative office in Lebanon's capital, Beirut.
 In March 2018, Artsakh president Bako Sahakyan visited Lebanon and met with Catholicos Aram I, the head of the Catholicosate of the Great House of Cilicia of the Armenian Apostolic Church.
 In May 2018, representatives of the Artsakh city of Martakert and the Lebanese town of Bourj Hammoud signed a Memorandum of Cooperation in the latter town.

 South Ossetia

-The Republic of Artsakh and partially recognized Republic of South Ossetia recognize each other.
-Both states abolished visa requirements for their citizens and participate in the Community for Democracy and Rights of Nations.
+The Republic of Artsakh and partially recognized Republic of South Ossetia recognized each other.
+Both states abolished visa requirements for their citizens and participated in the Community for Democracy and Rights of Nations.

 Transnistria

-Republic of Artsakh and Transnistria recognized each other and abolished visa requirements for their citizens.
-There are many joint activities between the two countries.
+The Republic of Artsakh and Transnistria recognized each other and abolished visa requirements for their citizens.
+There were many joint activities between the two countries.
 In 2001, both countries in Stepanakert signed the Protocol on Cooperation and Consultations between the Ministry of Foreign Affairs of Transnistria and the Ministry of Foreign Affairs of Artsakh.
 Transnistria also participates in the Community for Democracy and Rights of Nations.

+Ukraine

+Ukraine did not recognize Artsakh, and supplied Azerbaijan with weapons during the First Nagorno-Karabakh War.

+During the Russian invasion of Ukraine, Artsakh sent 14 tones of humanitarian aid to Ukraine, namely into the Kyiv and Zaporizhzhia Oblasts.
+However, this aid was sent "through the Russian peacekeeping troops in Artsakh".